emilyguancamole/endoscribe/README.md

 # EndoScribe
+## Introduction

 EndoScribe is an AI-powered scribe for automating endoscopy documentation.

+Currently, endoscopists' note-writing workflow looks something like this: perform the procedure and remember procedure details -> write a note by heavily editing a template, filling it in with procedure details.

+This workflow requires physicians to spend signficant time on documentation.

+EndoScribe automates note-writing.
+The workflow now looks like this: perform and dictate the procedure -> review an AI-generated note draft of the procedure.

+EndoScribe's goal is to give time back to the physician, reducing burnout and allowing them to spend more time with patients.

 This README outlines how the code is organized, rationale/details of implementation, and how to run the three main stages of the scribe (transcription -> extraction/processors -> drafting).